RicRicci22/dncs-lab/README.md

         ***Interface "eth3"***
 ***ovs_version: "2.0.2"***

 Ports are displayed with their name, their associated interface and their tag, that means that it is a port associated with a VLAN.
-Moreover, it is displayed the versione of open vSwitch installed onto the machine.
+Moreover, it is displayed the version of open vSwitch installed onto the machine.

 ## Router-1